Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 ### Privacy Metadata and Privacy Metadata Trie

 Privacy Metadata is a new structure introduced in GoQuorum.
-It is stored in the goquorum DB in the privacy metadata trie (which is linked to the private state via root hash mappings).
+It is stored in the GoQuorum DB in the privacy metadata trie (which is linked to the private state via root hash mappings).
 The Privacy Metadata contains the ACOTH and privacyFlag.